Organize your stay Kenya

 In August 2024: €1 = Ksh141 and Ksh100 = €0.71.
 This means that 1,000 Ksh will cost just over €7.

 For certain transactions (hotels, car rentals), Kenyans may display their prices in dollars, so you need to keep in mind a little three-value gymnastics.
-In practice, it's as if the US dollar were linked by a fixed parity to the Kenyan shilling (1 US$ = 100 Ksh; whereas in reality, in August 2024 the rate is closer to 1 US$ = 130 Ksh).
+In practice, it's as if the US dollar were linked by a fixed parity to the Kenyan shilling (1 US$ = 100 Ksh; whereas in reality, in November 2024 the rate was closer to 1 US$ = 130 Ksh).
 Travel with dollars rather than euros, as lodges and hotels prefer dollars.
 Credit cards are accepted in most establishments, and there are cash dispensers in all towns for withdrawing shillings.

-Budget & Tips Budget & Tips Kenya
+Budget & Tips Kenya

 Compared with European countries, daily life in Kenya is cheap (public transport or market food, especially in supermarkets, and if you buy imported products, they will of course be more expensive).
 However, tourists often make use of expensive services: car rental and/or air transport (essential if you're planning to explore the country and don't have two months to spare), tours and excursions organized by travel agencies, hotels with comforts equivalent to those in Western countries, international restaurants.
 In these cases, the bill can quickly climb.
 Not to mention the fact that, as a general rule, expenses always exceed the initial budget: visitors are constantly being asked to buy this or that, and it has to be said that visiting mzungus ("whites" in Swahili) almost always pay a higher price than Kenyans.
 Hotels and tourist sites systematically display different rates for "residents", "non-residents" and "East African residents".
 Even for travellers who use local transport, eat and sleep in budget hotels or guesthouses, Kenya is still a fairly expensive destination, not least because access to most of the parks requires a vehicle.